ahoveynow/SalesforceUtilities/README.md

 # SalesforceUtilities
 A library of Salesforce Utilities for public use.
-I will continue to add to this over time.
+I will continue to add to it as I clean up personal code and make it distribution-ready.

 All contents are licensed under the MIT License (https://ahovey.com/MITLicense.html)